Other Youth Topics

 Federal Programs

-Stability, safety, and connections with families, when appropriate, have also been shown to be important.1 Examples of a number of federal programs that strive to address these areas and support youth experiencing homelessness and runaway youth include:
+Building an efficient and effective homeless services system will require partners at all levels to understand and address disparities.
+Examples of a variety of federal programs that strive to address these areas and support youth experiencing homelessness and youth who have run away include the following:

 • Safe, stable living accommodations